phac-nml/irida-next/docs-site/docs/intro.md

 Welcome to the IRIDA Next documentation.

+IRIDA Next is a cloud-based data management system designed to securely store data, enhance data sharing, and facilitate bioinformatic workflows.
+For more information see [About IRIDA Next](./about.md)

 |                                                                                                     |                                                                               |
 | :-------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------- |
 | [**Use IRIDA Next**](./user/index.mdx)<br />Get started with IRIDA Next features and functionality. | **Administer IRIDA Next**<br />Administer a self-managed IRIDA Next instance. |